google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

       <td>
   Reflecting rich data properties to attributes is needlessly expensive, requiring serializing and deserializing the same JavaScript objects.
-Unless you have a specific use case that this feature solves, it's probably best to avoid it.
+Unless you have a use case that can only be solved with this feature, it's probably best to avoid it.
       </td>
     </tr>
   </tbody>